Bill Hume (footballer)

-William McLeod Hume (1 December 1937 – 10 December 2005) was a footballer.
+William McLeod Hume (1 December 1937 – 10 December 2005) was a footballer who played as a Forward.

+Career

 Born in Alloa, Scotland, Hume signed as an apprentice for Hibernian in 1955, before emigrating to New Zealand the following year.
 Hume represented both New Zealand and Australia at international level.

-His senior career began with Hamilton Wanderers before he moved to Australia to join Gladesville-Ryde in the NSW Premier League, and later playing for Sydney Hakoah.
-He returned to New Zealand in the early 1960s playing out his career with club side Hamilton Wanderers.
+His senior career began with Morrinsville Rangers shortly after arriving in New Zealand.
+Hume was then selected for the Waikato regional representative side before signing with Hamilton Wanderers.
+He then moved to Australia to join Gladesville-Ryde SC in 1959, scoring 29 goals in the 1960 NSWSF season.
+In December 1960 Hume transferred to Sydney Hakoah for a deal reported to be in excess of £1000.
+He returned to New Zealand in the mid 1960s playing out his career with Waikato club sides Hamilton AFC (a 1964 merger of Hamilton Technical Old Boys and Hamilton Wanderers) and Claudelands Rovers.

-Hume made his full All Whites debut in a 2–3 loss to Australia on 16 August 1958 and made four more appearances over the following month, scoring a total of six goals, the last of his A-international caps being in a 2–1 win over New Caledonia on 14 September 1958.
+Hume made his full All Whites debut in a 3–2 loss to Australia on 16 August 1958 and made four more appearances over the following month, scoring a total of six goals, the last of his A-international caps being in a 2–1 win over New Caledonia on 14 September 1958.

 He moved to Australia in 1959 and later that year he made his two appearances for Australia in unofficial matches against Scottish club Heart of Midlothian in Sydney and Melbourne, scoring in the Melbourne match.

+Death

 Hume died of a heart attack on St Andrews golf course on 10 December 2005.